Cyclone Tino: Meteorological history

 As the system passed near Rotuma, the FMS reported that the depression had developed into a Category 1 tropical cyclone, on the Australian tropical cyclone intensity scale and named it Tino.
 Later that day the JTWC initiated advisories on the newly named tropical cyclone and designated it as Tropical Cyclone 08P, after its outflow improved with a point source positioning itself over the systems center.
 During January 17, Tino passed to the east of Udu Point on the Fijian island of Vanua Levu, before it developed an eye as it moved south-eastwards to the east of Fiji's Lau Islands.
 During January 18, the FMS reported that Tino had become a Category 3 severe tropical cyclone and had peaked with 10-minute sustained wind speeds of 65 kn.
 At around the same time, the JTWC reported that the system had peaked with 1-minute sustained wind speeds of 85 kn, which made Tino equivalent to a Category 2 hurricane on the Saffir-Simpson hurricane wind scale.
 Later that day, as the system passed near or over several of Tonga's Ha'apai islands, Tino started to gradually weaken with dry air wrapping into the systems low level circulation center from the south.
 The system also started to interact with a baroclinic zone and transition into an extratropical cyclone.
 Tino moved out of the tropics later that day, which prompted the FMS to pass the primary warning responsibility for Tino to New Zealand's MetService.
 The JTWC then issued their final advisory on the system during January 19, before it was last noted during the next day, as MetService declared that Tino had become an extratropical low.

 Effects

 Severe Tropical Cyclone Tino directly impacted the Solomon Islands, Vanuatu, Wallis and Futuna, Fiji, Tonga and Niue, while a convergence zone associated with the system impacted Samoa, American Samoa, Tuvalu and the Cook Islands.
 Tino was the second system to impact Fiji, Tonga, Niue and the Cook Islands in three weeks, after Cyclone Sarai.
 The name Tino was later retired from the list of South Pacific tropical cyclone names and replaced with Tasi.

 Tuvalu

 Despite passing over 500 km to the south of the island nation, Tino and its associated convergence zone impacted the whole of Tuvalu between January 16 - 19.
-As the system started to impact the low-lying islands, the FMS issued a gale warning for the archipeligo and warned that heavy rain, squally thunderstorms, rough to high seas, heavy swells and gale-force winds of 75 km/h were expected on the islands.
+As the system started to impact the low-lying islands, the FMS issued a gale warning for the archipelago and warned that heavy rain, squally thunderstorms, rough to high seas, heavy swells and gale-force winds of 75 km/h were expected on the islands.